FilippoBovo/bash_powerline/README.md

 This Bash Powerline:

-- displays the Git status in the command prompt,including information on the active branch and the presence of un-staged files, un-committed files and un-pushed commits;
+- displays the Git status in the command prompt, including information on the active branch and the presence of un-staged files, un-committed files and un-pushed commits;
 - displays the active Python Virtual Environment;
 - automatically activate a Python Virtual Environment when cd'ing into a path that contains a folder with the same name of the virtual environment.